Congressional District # 08

 The PRPs installed a system to reduce or eliminate the migration of the landfill gas in September 1998.
 The system underwent an evaluation and corrective action period to determine its effectiveness.
 The evaluation demonstrated that the system was not able to meet the criteria for controlling the migration of landfill gas and raised new concerns over the emissions from the system.
 The PRPs modified the system and extended it in areas where landfill gas exceedances were previously identified.

-In October 1998, U.S. EPA conditionally approved the drum removal work plan.
 The PRPs began drum removal work in a number of areas in November 1998.
 The PRPs completed the removal of over 26,000 drums from area 5 in the summer of 2001.
 They completed the second area of drum removal in 2002.

 The PRPs also removed contaminated soils.
 Vapor treatment of soil stockpiles was conducted during 2002.
 Portions of one stockpile did not meet treatment standards and were disposed of off-site.
 The rest of the stockpiled material did meet treatment standards and was back filled on-site.